 The process of legislation and implementation has been chaotic and heartless.
 Just like in Yamit 1982, the evacuated people are likely to suffer horrendous traumas and tragedies.
 The ridiculous "compensation" that they are offered amounts to daylight robbery.

-Do you want to have a regime that has no compassion for its citizens?
+Do you like having a regime that doesn't care for its citizens?

 Both Palestinian and Jewish refugees from Arab countries must find a peaceful, realistic solution.
 Obviously, Sharon's intention to turn thousands of civilians into new refugees will only add another wrong to the old ones.
 Turning people into refugees is horrific enough in wartime, but a calculated government plan to destroy its own citizens amounts to utter barbarity.